 - Stomach Issues - Having too much stomach acid or bacteria (H. pylori) in the stomach may increase your risk of pancreatic cancer.

-- Tobacco Products - Smoking accounts for nearly 30% of pancreatic cancer cases.
+- Tobacco Products - People who smoke cigarettes face a greater risk of getting pancreatic cancer compared to people who have never smoked.
 People who use smokeless (spit or chew) tobacco are also more likely to get pancreatic cancer.

 - Work Exposure to Chemicals - Exposure at work to certain pesticides, dyes, and chemicals may increase your risk pancreatic cancer.